Omar Richards: Bayern Munich

 On 27 May 2021, Bayern Munich announced the signing of Richards to a four-year contract as a free agent once his Reading contract expired in June 2021.

 Nottingham Forest

-On 10 July 2022, recently promoted Premier League club Nottingham Forest announced the signing of Richards on a four-year contract for an €8,500,000 transfer fee.
+On 10 July 2022, recently promoted Premier League club Nottingham Forest announced the signing of Richards on a four-year contract for an €8.5 million transfer fee.

+On 20 August 2024, Richards joined Primeira Liga side Rio Ave on a season-long loan.

+On 1 September 2025, Richards returned to Rio Ave on another season-long loan deal.

 International career

 Born in England, Richards is of Jamaican descent and has expressed an interest in representing the Jamaica national team.
 On 30 August 2019, Richards received his first international call-up with a place in the England U21 squad.
 He eventually made his U21 debut on 11 October 2019 as a substitute during a 2–2 draw against Slovenia in Maribor.

 Personal life

 Richards was born in Lewisham; where he grew up with his mother, a single parent, and two brothers.